Duolingo and Babbel are two language learning platforms that are pretty similar. Duolingo is completely free, and Babbel starts at $12.95 per month.

 Duolingo is amazing for a free resource.
-They make learning more fun and less intimidating.
-They offer a ton of languages and teach them through lots of exercises.
-While there’s plenty of room for improvement, the fact that they make language learning accessible to people all over the world is incredible.
+It makes learning more fun and less intimidating.
+It also offers a ton of languages and teaches them through lots of entertaining exercises.
+While there’s plenty of room for improvement, the fact that it makes language learning accessible to people all over the world is incredible.

-Babbel is quite good considering the fact that it’s not very expensive.
+Babbel is quite good, considering the fact that it’s not very expensive.
 Unfortunately, a subscription only gives you access to one language.
-They teach much more explicitly, using conversational language.
-It’s a bit better for serious learners who want a stronger foundation and a deeper understanding of the language.
+The teaching method is much more explicit and places more of an emphasis on conversational language than Duolingo, and it’s therefore a bit better for serious learners who want a stronger foundation and a deeper understanding of the language.

 Both platforms are a good way to get started learning a language, though I personally prefer Babbel.
-However, neither Duolingo or Babbel is great at developing your speaking skills.
+However, neither Duolingo nor Babbel is great at developing your speaking skills.

 Pimsleur does much better with that – though they also have their own weaknesses.

-Alternatively, taking regular classes from a tutor on italki would be a great way to complement either of these resources.
+Alternatively, taking regular classes from a tutor on italki is a great way to complement either of these resources.
 It’s also not that expensive, often less than $10 per hour of private classes.

 Learning a language doesn’t have to cost money.